brand positioning template

 As the name implies, the business is small-scale.
 The capital investment is lower than that of large companies.
 Due to the lower capital, the technology or equipment is also lower than that of large businesses.
 As a result, the human labor required is also meager in small businesses.

-Funding for Small Business Entrepreneurship is usually resources provided by the entrepreneurs.
-Sometimes family members help with money and rely on bank loans, for business loans.
+Funding for small business entrepreneurship usually consists of resources provided by entrepreneurs.
+Sometimes, family members help with money and rely on bank loans for business loans.
 Apart from that, small business entrepreneurs have considerable flexibility in their decision-making.

 Yet, there is a wide difference between the two.
-Startups are generally started as entrepreneurial ventures which become larger businesses, and are registered as Ltd(s).
+Startups are generally started as entrepreneurial ventures that become larger businesses and are registered as Ltd(s).
 For small-scale businesses, they don’t need a similar LLC registration.

 Instead, they are managed by a single person, sometimes under a partnership or sole proprietorship.
-However, forming an LLC in New York or any US state can be highly beneficial for small business entrepreneurs as it provides a layer of legal protection, separating the business’s liabilities from the personal assets of the entrepreneur.
+However, forming an LLC in New York or any US state can be highly beneficial for small business entrepreneurs as it provides a layer of legal protection, separating the business’s liabilities from the entrepreneur’s personal assets.
 This precaution can be crucial in mitigating personal financial risk.
-Further, let us understand the advantages that come along with running a small business.
+Further, let us understand the advantages of running a small business.

 3.1.1 Advantages

-Mostly, one person owns the idea of the business, granting them a lot of freedom and minimal involvement from other people.
-In the case of small business entrepreneurship, you do not have to make changes, unlike start-ups.
-As they must abide by the conditions set forth by their investors.
+Mostly, one person owns the business idea, granting them much freedom and minimal involvement from other people.
+In the case of small business entrepreneurship, you do not have to make changes, unlike start-ups, as they must abide by the conditions set forth by their investors.

 You get to create and be your boss!
-Yet, being an entrepreneur is risky, but it also gives you freedom and time.
-As you do not have to stick to the 9-to-5 time slot because you are not working for any larger company or organization.
+Being an entrepreneur is risky, but it also gives you freedom and time.
+You do not have to stick to the 9-to-5 time slot because you are not working for any larger company or organization.
 You are creating the organization, even if it is a small one.

 3.1.2 Disadvantages

 Besides that, in small business entrepreneurship, the founder is solely responsible for all the decision-making.
-So, there are chances that the decision may not be the right one.
-Unlike big companies that have a dedicated decision-making panel, here the number of employees is smaller.
+So, there is a chance that the decision may not be the right one.
+Unlike big companies that have a dedicated decision-making panel, the number of employees here is smaller.

 Lastly, there is a financial restriction.
-So one must keep the number of employees minimal.
-Small business entrepreneurs have to keep such points in mind before entering the business field.
-Because funds and resources are scarce.
+So, one must keep the number of employees minimal.
+Small business entrepreneurs must remember such points before entering the business field because funds and resources are scarce.

 Small business entrepreneurship is registered as: